 Defendant, BARR LABORATORIES, INC. (“Barr”), is a Delaware corporation with its principal place of business in Horsham, Pennsylvania.
 In 2008, Teva Ltd. acquired Barr.

-Defendant, WATSON LABORATORIES, INC., is a Nevada corporation with its principal place of business in Corona, California.
+WATSON LABORATORIES, INC., is a Nevada corporation with its principal place of business in Parsippany, New Jersey.

 Defendant, ACTAVIS PHARMA, INC. (f/k/a Actavis, Inc.) is a Delaware corporation with its principal place of business in New Jersey and was formerly known as Watson Pharma, Inc.